204th Division (People's Republic of China)

-The division was part of the 68th Corps.
+The division was a part of the 68th Corps.
 Under the flag of the 204th Division, it was engaged in the Chinese Civil War, including the Pingjin Campaign, and Taiyuan Campaign.

 In March 1951, Artillery Regiment, 204th Division was activated, which was later renamed as 584th Artillery Regiment in 1953.

 In June 1951, 203rd Division moved into Korean Peninsula along with the Corps HQ.
 It was engaged in defensive operations against UN Forces in summer-fall 1951, during which it suffered heavy casualties.
 In June–July 1953, the division took part in the Battle of Kumsong during which it decimated the ROK Capital Division guarding the left shoulder of the Kumsong bulge.

 In March 1955 the division pulled out from North Korea and redeployed in Xuzhou, Jiangsu province.